SavvyWombat/color-php/README.md

 }
 ```

-You will need to register the color model to allow conversion to and from your new model:
+You will need to register the color type to allow conversion to and from your new model:

 ```php
 Color::registerColor('Cmyk', CMYK::class);